New corruption cases entangle Netanyahu aides

 Last week, police recommended Netanyahu be indicted in two cases.
 In one he is suspected of bribery over his acknowledged receipt of gifts from wealthy businessmen, which police say were worth nearly $300,000.
 In the other, he is alleged to have offered the publisher of Israel’s biggest daily to curtail circulation of a rival newspaper in return for positive coverage.

-Netanyahu, who has maintained his normal working schedule and is due to meet U.S. President Donald Trump in Washington on March 5, has denied all the allegations and vowed to remain in office to serve out his term which runs until 2019.
+Netanyahu, who has maintained his normal working schedule and is due to meet U.S. President Donald Trump in Washington on March 5, has denied all the allegations and vowed to remain in office to serve out his term, which runs until 2019.

 Mandelblit is weighing indictments in those investigations, with a decision possibly months away.

-Additional reporting by Steven Scheer and Ori Lewis; Editing by Peter Graff
+Additional reporting by Steven Scheer and Ori Lewis; Editing by Peter Graff and Gareth Jones